ethan-stratton/startup/README.md

+TODO: Consider making your navbar stay in place and not increase or decrease in size based on which page the user navigates to

 # **Real Estate Finder for Students - Startup Deliverable**

 To make it easier to see what changes occurred, I'll write them briefly here: